neilbrown/edlib/README.md

 - improve format options for status line.

-- autosave

-- cut/copy,  paste

 - lots of work on pygtk interface

-- allow a second (and more) ncurses display to be created.

 - improve ncurses code for choosing colours.